funkytechmonkey/razer-leviathan/README.md

 ## Needed
 * 1 - Thumb drive formatted in FAT32
+--note-- fat32 max volume size is only 4 gigs.
+I have not tested this with exFAT.
+      If you need help with formatting your USB drive refer to the FORMAT-USB-README file.
 * 2 - The beethoven11_v1.0.0.0.mdu file from here.

 ## How to update.